kareman/SwiftShell/README.md

 - Copy/link `Misc/swiftshell` to your bin folder or anywhere in your PATH.
 - To install the framework itself, either:
   - run `xcodebuild install` from the project's root folder.
 This will install the SwiftShell framework in ~/Library/Frameworks.
-  - _or_ run `xcodebuild` and copy the resulting framework from the build folder to your library folder of choice.
-If that is not "~/Library/Frameworks", "/Library/Frameworks" or a folder mentioned in the $DYLD_FRAMEWORK_PATH environment variable then you need to add your folder to $DYLD_FRAMEWORK_PATH.

 ## License